Our Mission | Who We Are

 ACCA programs are comprised of three interrelated, fundamentals components – museums, educational programs, projects and assistance.
 Under these broad program areas, the ACCA promotes cave and karst conservation through education, technical assistance, and direct resource protection projects.
 Education is the key to our programs.
 Knowledge yields insight which yields personal decisions that are beneficial to cave and karst resources.
 Our audience ranges from the general public (and especially school children) to those who directly use cave and karst resources or make decisions that affect these resources.

-As a member you will receive a subscription to the American Caves Magazine, complimentary admission to the American Cave Museum and Hidden River Cave, voting privileges for election of ACCA directors, and discounts on ACCA events, publications, and gift items.
+As a member you will receive our American Caves Newsletter to keep you abreast of what is happening at Hidden River Cave and cave and conservation related news; complimentary admission to the American Cave Museum and Hidden River Cave; voting privileges for election of ACCA directors; and discounts on ACCA events, publications, and gift items.
 More importantly, you will receive the opportunity to help conserve the fragile and irreplaceable natural caverns and karst areas located throughout America.

 - Cleaned up the groundwater supply in south-central Kentucky, which was once heavily polluted.